murchandamus/bips/bip-update-process.md

 - Status field is no longer modeled around the workflow of consensus changes.
 The only remaining status are DRAFT, NOMINATED, ACTIVE, and ABANDONED.
 The statuses Deferred, Final, Obsolete, Proposed, Rejected, Replaced, and Withdrawn are sunset.
-- BIPs can no longer be rejected due to inactivity, but BIPs that get no adoption whose champion has become unreachable can be moved to Abandoned
+- BIPs can no longer be rejected due to inactivity, but BIPs that see no adoption and whose champion has become unreachable can be moved to Abandoned
 - Judgment calls required from BIP Editors are mostly reassigned either to the audience or the BIP champion
 - Tracking of adoption, acceptance, and community consensus is out of scope for the BIPs repository
 - Layer header is no longer restricted to Standards Track
-- Auxiliary files are only permitted in the corresponding BIP’s subdirectory as nobody used the alternative of labeling them with the BIP number
+- Auxiliary files are only permitted in the corresponding BIP’s subdirectory, as no one used the alternative of labeling them with the BIP number
 - The Comments-URI and Comment-Summary headers are dropped from the preamble, Comments as an aspect of the process are discontinued[^comments]